 A current undergraduate student at Yale, Ananya Kumar-Banerjee (they/she) is an avid consumer of all things literary and political.
 She is a double major in Ethnicity, Race & Migration and History, as well as a Human Rights Scholar.
-They are also the Editor-in-Chief of the Yale Literary Magazine for the 2020-2021 academic year.
+She is also the Editor-in-Chief of the Yale Literary Magazine for the 2020-2021 academic year.
 Ananya is a New Yorker of South Asian origin who grew up in a family that has long supported the arts.
-They are Tamilian and Bengali.
+She is Tamil and Bengali.
 As a child, Ananya lived in Williamsburg, Bedford Stuyvesant, the Financial District, and Morningside Heights.
-(To this day, they are a big fan of Saraghina pizza, Absolute Bagel's everything bagel, and BreadStuy's carrot cake.)
-New York has been and always will be home for them.
-She has spent summers working at the Asian American Writers' Workshop, the NAACP LDF, Shaniyat Chowdhury's Campaign for Congress (NY-5, 2020) and Alexandria Ocasio-Cortez's Campaign for Congress (NY-14, 2018) and the Yale Prison Education Initiative.
-As a five-year-old, they attended a bilingual public school in New York's Chinatown.
-As the child of immigrants who grew up in a distinctly multi-cultural city, Ananya is a passionate transnational feminist.
-Ananya is also nonbinary, queer, and very proud about it.
-You can use she or they pronouns when talking about them.
-When they're not reading, writing or journaling, you can find them drinking black coffee and listening to love songs.
-You can find them on twitter @anannavia.
+(To this day, she is a big fan of Saraghina pizza, Absolute Bagel's everything bagel, and BreadStuy's carrot cake.)
+She has spent summers working at the Asian American Writers' Workshop, the NAACP LDF, Shaniyat Chowdhury's Campaign for Congress (NY-5, 2020) and Alexandria Ocasio-Cortez's Campaign for Congress (NY-14, 2018, 2020) and the Yale Prison Education Initiative.
+Ananya is a passionate transnational feminist.
+Ananya is also queer.
+You can use she or they pronouns when talking about her.
+When she's not reading, writing or journaling, you can find her drinking black coffee and listening to love songs.
+You can find her on twitter @anannavia.